-The NHS Employers Working and training the the NHS - guide for international medical graduates guide provides information for international medical and dental graduates about the NHS in England, work opportunities in the UK and registration and immigration requirements.
+The NHS Employers Working and training in the NHS: a guide for international medical graduates guide provides information for international medical and dental graduates about the NHS in England, work opportunities in the UK and registration and immigration requirements.
 NHS organisations can use the guide as part of their recruitment and induction material.